EmanuelMariusNicu/Kids-BookShelf/README.md

 # KIDS'BOOKSHELF

 This a Django based(fictional) e-commerce application of 5 required portfolio projects.
 Kids'BookShelf is an online store business based in the UK, specialising in used books for children.
 The store offers a variety of sensorial, fairytale/fiction, non-fiction and large-prints books.
 Currently the business offers orders only.
-On their site, Chirpy Chooks also host a forum about all things poultry.
 Articles published by the business itself are posted on a regular basis, offering helpful advice about children education, interesting facts about different books or the latest recommendations on book challenges, child health etc.

 ## Table of Contents